AD4Noobs/site/content/prepwork/VM_templates/Windows_10/_index.md

 ![](new_vm_08.png)

-When you start the VM this prompt should pop up.
-If it does click on Cancel.
+When you start the VM this prompt could pop up.
+When it does click on Cancel.

 ![](new_vm_11.png)